finos/datahelix/README.md

 The generator supports three different types of constraint.
 These are:

- - **Predicates** - boolean-valued functions that define whether a given value as valid or invalid.
+ - **Predicates** - boolean-valued functions that define whether a given value is valid or invalid.
 In the above profile `ofType` and `matchingRegex` are examples of predicates.
  - **Grammatical** - combine or modify other constraints.
 They are fully recursive; any grammatical constraint is a valid input to any other grammatical constraint.
 In the above profile `not` is an example of a grammatical constraint.
  - **Presentational** - provide additional formatting information, we'll cover these later.